MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/analytics.md

 ## Approaches

 Note that even if an approach below references Google Tag Manager, that is just where the script comes from.
-You don't have to login to GTM at all, you could login to Google Anlytics only and get all the functionality you need.
+You don't have to login to GTM at all, you could login to Google Analytics only and get all the functionality you need.

 ### Plugin